ibrahimrehman1/verilog/README.md

 # Verilog Notes

 The most popular HDL and is practiced throughout the semi-conductor industry.
 It is a parallel language and easier than VHDL.
+Case-sensitive also.

 ## Modules